briankrznarich/jmdictdb/README.txt

    machine, run:

         make loadall

-   Similarly but on a Windows machine:

-        make DBLOCALE=japanese loadall

    "make loadall" will create a database named "jmnew", download the needed XML files, then parse and load the JMdict, JMnedict,